By: Kendall Jones on May 21st, 2020

-Worker safety should be the number one priority of every construction company.
+Worker safety should always be the number one priority of every construction company.
 Safety meetings and toolbox talks should be conducted on a regular basis to educate workers on safe work practices and stay compliant with regulations regarding safety and training.

 Safety meetings and toolbox talks are important to building a strong safety culture and reinforcing your company’s commitment to protecting your workers.
 Holding regular safety meetings and toolbox talks can prevent workers from getting complacent and avoid taking safety for granted.

 These meetings and talks are also the perfect time to introduce new safety policies and procedures you are implementing as well as to provide training on new safety rules and regulations in order to stay compliant with state and federal OSHA standards.